Configure AWS VPC peering

 - None of the primary or secondary CIDR blocks in your VPC overlap those in the Aerospike Cloud VPC.

-- DNS resolution returns Aerospike private IPs.
+- DNS: DNS resolution returns Aerospike private IPs.
+Verify that the hosted zone association completed successfully, and that

 Conclusion